Characters of the Half-Life series: Isaac Kleiner

 Dr. Isaac Kleiner (voiced by Harry S. Robins), a Black Mesa survivor, is one of the leading scientists in the human resistance to the Combine.
-His character design is based on the generic "bald, glasses (Walter, as its model name suggests)" scientist model from the original Half-Life.
+His character design is based on the generic "nearly bald, glasses (Walter, as its model name suggests)" scientist model from the original Half-Life.

-Dr. Kleiner was one of Gordon Freeman's professors at MIT, recommending him for employment at the Black Mesa to the Civilian Recruitment Division and working with him as part of the facility's Anomalous Materials team.
+Dr. Kleiner was one of Gordon Freeman's professors at MIT, recommending him for employment at Black Mesa to the Civilian Recruitment Division and working with him as part of the facility's Anomalous Materials team.
 He managed to survive the Resonance Cascade disaster of the first game with the aid of Eli Vance.

 In Half-Life 2, he operates an underground lab in an abandoned Northern Petrol building.
 A teleportation system, developed jointly by Kleiner and Eli Vance, connects to Vance's facility, several miles away.
 As a pet, Dr. Kleiner keeps a debeaked headcrab he calls 'Lamarr' (after the 1930s actress and inventor Hedy Lamarr).

 In Episode One, Kleiner appears on the video screens previously reserved for Dr. Breen's propaganda and instructs survivors to evacuate City 17, also encouraging them to procreate.
 He rallies people to prepare for the Combine's retaliation, stating that several new technologies developed during their occupation would be deployed as soon as possible to help fight the Combine.

-In Episode Two, Kleiner is working out of the White Forest Rocket Facility with Eli Vance and Arne Magnusson on a device intended to close the Combine superportal created by the Citadel's destruction.
+In Episode Two, Kleiner is working out of the White Forest Rocket Facility with Eli Vance and Arne Magnusson on a device intended to close the Combine Superportal created by the Citadel's destruction.
 He mostly appears during radio transmissions while guiding Alyx and Gordon to White Forest, and argues bitterly with Magnusson, whom Vance states was Kleiner's rival for grant money at Black Mesa.
 Upon the discovery of the Borealis in Judith Mossman's decoded message, Kleiner expresses a wish to use the technology residing in the ship against the Combine, opposing Eli's vehement desire to destroy it in order to prevent "another Black Mesa".